getify/You-Dont-Know-JS/async & performance/apB.md

 * If `steps` is still the original promise chain, once it's later "extended" by `steps = steps.then(..)`, that extended promise on the end of the chain is **not** considered by the `main` flow, as it's already tapped the `steps` chain.
 This is the unfortunately limiting **eager evaluation**.
 * If `steps` is already the extended promise chain, it works as we expect in that the extended promise is what `main` taps.

-Other than the obvious fact that a race condition is intolerable, case #1 is the concern; it illustrates **eager evaluation** of the promise chain.
+Other than the obvious fact that a race condition is intolerable, the first case is the concern; it illustrates **eager evaluation** of the promise chain.
 By contrast, we easily extended the iterable sequence without such issues, because iterable sequences are **lazily evaluated**.

 The more dynamic you need your flow control, the more iterable sequences will shine.